What are Lantern Slides?

 •Faculty mentioned include Myron A. Lee, Professor of Industrial Engineering, Cornell University and Morris Simon Viteles, Professor of Industrial Engineering, University of Pennsylvania

 Who might be interested?
+Researchers studying:

-- Those interested in history of early Cornell engineering classes.
+- history of early Cornell engineering classes

 Lantern Slides